Starignus/Python_Workshop_ICAH/README.md

 # Material

-To download the material of the workshop to your computer just execute the following command line in the bash terminal ( you must be in the path where you want to save the folder in your computer):
+To download the material of the workshop to your computer, just execute the following command line in the bash terminal ( you must be in the path where you want to save the folder in your computer):

 ```bash
 cd /name/of/folder/where/to/save/